Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Gwendolyn Brooks' sage advice served Knight well.
 His poems took on an incisive and authentic voice as he gained not only skill in composing haiku but even his longer narrative works.

-Knight became especially adept at writing in the Black vernacular voice, and his poetry readings never failed to entertain and delight audiences that flocked to his readings.
+Knight became especially adept at writing in the vernacular of the African America voice, and his poetry readings never failed to entertain and delight audiences that flocked to his readings.

 Etheridge Knight’s poetry has been honored by the Guggenheim Foundation, National Endowment for the Arts, Poetry Society of America, and many others.

 Knight taught creative writing at the University of Pittsburgh, the University of Hartford, and Lincoln University.
-He completed a bachelor’s degree in American poetry and criminal justice at Martin University in Indianapolis in 1990 but sadly died of lung cancer the following year.
+He completed a bachelor’s degree in American poetry and criminal justice at Martin University in Indianapolis in 1990.

 © 2016 Linda Sue Grimes